isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-The semantics of the special functions are closely related, so it one needs to be non-default, the odds are that other need modification.
+The semantics of the special functions are closely related, so if one needs to be non-default, the odds are that others need modification too.

 ##### Example, bad